Cleepople/Portfolio/README.md

-# Portfolio
 Hey there!
-This is a portfolio showcasing tons of various projects I've completed (or currently completing) ranging from full fledged websites and phone applications, to Reddit bots and algorithims.
-Almost all of the code I've worked on can be found here and is divided into the following categories:
+This is a portfolio showcasing tons of projects I've completed (or currently working on) ranging from full fledged websites and phone applications, to Reddit bots and algorithims.
+Almost all of the code I've worked on can be found here.
+Inside the portfolio, it includes the following:

       -My favorite and most successful projects (Admissions Officers you'll definitely want to check this out!)
       -Completed iOS and Android applications
--Phone applications that I'm currently completing -Algorithms and Scripts
+      -Phone applications that I'm currently completing
+      -Algorithms and Scripts
       -Reddit Bots
--Other Projects
+      -Miscellanious Projects

+Read the individual "README" files to gain background information of certain files including pictures and descriptions of my work!